-We are excited to announce a call for entries for the third annual WildDogs International Screendance Festival.
+We are excited to announce a call for entries for the fifth annual WildDogs International Screendance Festival.

-W&M Dance Projects proudly presents WildDogs, a hybrid festival of international screendance works, presented virtually (online) and live in Calgary, Alberta, Canada on September 16th through 18th, 2022.
-We invite dance, movement, image, and video artists to submit their dance films until June 17th, 2022.
+W&M Dance Projects proudly presents WildDogs, a hybrid festival of international screendance works, presented virtually (online) and live, in-theatre in Calgary, Alberta, Canada on September 13th through 15th, 2024.
+We invite dance, movement, image, and video artists to submit their dance films until May 10th, 2024 with a special extended deadline of June 7th, 2024.

 WildDogs calls upon artists of all levels, ages, and genres to apply and encourages the representation of all movement forms from across the globe.
-WildDogs pays screening fees to all selected filmmakers.
+WildDogs pays a small screening fee to all selected filmmakers.

 WildDogs is committed to dance on film as an independent art form.
-Screendance expands the possibilities of movement expression through a collaboration between two niche artistic mediums.
+Screendance expands the possibilities of movement expression through a collaboration between the niche artistic mediums of dance and cinema.
 WildDogs builds an audience for new and established screendance artists and encourages dialogue within the international Screendance community.

 WildDogs’ Artistic/Executive Directors are Melissa Monteros and Wojciech Mochniej, W&M’s original co-founders and dance-filmmakers themselves.

 Selected applicants will receive a screening fee and honourable mention from WildDogs.
-The top three films will receive a cash award from our international jury.
+The top three films of the festival will receive a cash award from our international jury.

 Official Selections: Presented at the festival and a special online screening